Mohammed-Ihab/SARH-2025-GAIAthon/README.md

 ## 🧠 Problem Statement

-Egypt faces critical environmental degradation due to factory emissions and polluted wastewater, resulting in:
+Egypt and many african countries faces critical environmental degradation due to factory emissions and polluted wastewater, resulting in:

 - Toxic air unsuitable for humans or agriculture.
 - Contaminated Nile water going to waste.